divy1407/Divyesh_Tripathi_Kaiburr/README.md

 # Divyesh_Tripathi_Kaiburr

-#Task 1: Java REST API example.
+#TASK 1: Java REST API example.

 Implement an application in java which provides a REST API with endpoints for searching, creating and deleting “server” objects: